pydio/pydio-doc-admin-guide/2_getting_started/5_importing_users/2_binding_ldap_ad_server.md

 ### Mapping LDAP attributes

 [:image-popup:binding_to_an_LDAPAD_server/screenshot-2013-05-08-at-21-30-26.png] Once you’ve setup a basic LDAP/AD connection, your LDAP/AD users can log on to Pydio, and an Pydio user object will be created for them when they log on.
 Essentially, you’ve mapped Pydio logins to LDAP/AD accounts.
-Next, you wil probably want to retrieve additional information out of the LDAP/AD, such as the user’s email address, user’s display name or full name, etc. This is done by mapping additional LDAP/AD attributes to local parameters of Pydio.
+Next, you will probably want to retrieve additional information out of the LDAP/AD, such as the user’s email address, user’s display name or full name, etc. This is done by mapping additional LDAP/AD attributes to local parameters of Pydio.

 These mappings are done login time, and the user data is updated only if a change is detected, to impact low in term of performances.